BlvckBytes/docs-craft-book-pipe-predicates/docs/overview.md

 In order to create as little friction while configuring pipe-outputs as possible, targetting nodes is rather flexible and sensible: simply look at any part of the output, be it the container, the piston, or the sign itself; this way, pipes can be configured without having to be able to physically access the sign, which can be a life-saver in crowded setups.

+As for having to write or copy `[Pipe]` over and over again onto countless of signs, auto-initialization (only applies if all lines are blank!) has been introduced, and can be enabled by wielding the permission `craftbookpipepredicates.auto-init-signs`.

 ## Commands And Permissions

 The command's name and aliases are arbitrarily configurable; going forward, `/pipr` (**pi**pe **pr**edicate) represents said main-command, with various actions being realized via sub-commands thereof.